Georrge314/Georgi-Petrov-employees/README.md

 ✅ Identifies employee pairs who worked together the longest
 ✅ Displays all common projects where the pair worked together
 ✅ Calculates the number of days they worked per project
+✅ If the data or file is not in the correct format an error message will be displayed
 ✅ Presents results in a structured table, sorted by days worked (DESC)

 ## Backend Setup (Spring Boot)